pjalocha/esp32-ogn-tracker/README.md

 To use this feature you need to register your OGN-Tracker with the TTN and "ogn" application, thus you need to send to us your 64-bit CPU ID and we will register the device and send you back the application key which needs to be written into the OGN-Tracker.

+Note: LoRaWAN GPS trackers using the Cayenne Low Power Payload (LPP) can now be connected to our TTN application, and the position report would be merged into the OGN APRS stream.
+Conect us for AppEUI and AppKey to use for configuring the device.

 ### IGC files recorded on the SD card

 For OGN-Trackers with SD card connected, IGC files are recorded., as well as internal log files are copied over to the SD card in order not to be lost when newer files overwrite them.